fedspendingtransparency/datalab-archive/citizens-guide/hexo/source/income/category-trend.md

     <h1>Income Over Time</h1>
     <div class="lead-wrapper">
         <div class="lead">
             <p>The chart below displays trends in government income over time.
 From the chart below, it looks like income generated from tax revenue has grown.
-Does this mean you've been paying more?
+Does this mean you’ve been paying more?
 Not necessarily.
 What this chart shows is that economic growth has been on the rise.</p>
-            <p>The U.S. economy has been growing steadily since 2013.
+            <p>The U.S. economy has been on the rise.
 As we previously learned in the sections above, taxes are a percent of income for people and businesses.
 If an economy is performing well, people and businesses earn more, and income generated from taxes increase.</p>
         </div>
         <div class="fact-box fact-box--out-right sr-only">
             **Explore for yourself!** Click a category below to see how changes in subcategories have influenced the overall trend.